Postgraduate course information

 - on graduate certificates that are eligible for block credit if completed within the past 10 years, see the precedent list (98kb PDF)

-- about how to apply for credit recognition and the resulting subject exemptions, see credit recognition
+- about how to apply for recognition of prior learning and the resulting subject exemptions, see recognition of prior learning

-- about applying for subject exemptions, see the Credit Recognition Application Guidelines.
+- about applying for subject exemptions, see the Recognition of Prior Learning Application Guidelines.

 The maximum number of exemptions under UTS: Health policy are: